Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-personalcycling/TASKS.md

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.
 ***
+In order to predict the firm's demand for workers, we have used python.
+We have taken into account the historical data on the demand for workers in each of the three occupations in the last three years (y).
+As well as historical data on the labor market indicator, for instance the unemployment rates for each occupation the last three years (x).
+The results we have gotten are 4.33, 12.4583 and 7.0416.
+As we are talking about workers, we round the numbers to integers.
+Therefore the demand for each ocupation is, 4 managers, 12 engineers and 7 operators.
+If we compare it to the result obtained on the last task about workers availability, we can clearly see that there is a shortage situation, where the demand is greter thant the availaibility of workers (4>1 , 12>1 and 7>2).
+As an upsizing strategy we (personal cylcling) should start hiring workers as well as increasing workweek and overtime.

 ## Task 5
 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.